sarahlikes/essportfolio.github.io/_pages/about.md

   - /about.html
 ---

-👾 I'm an artist with a desire to beautify the world of data and now a completed a certification in Data Analysis and visualization through CareerFoundry.
+👾 I'm an artist with a desire to beautify the world of data now equipped with a certification in Data Analysis and Visualization through CareerFoundry.

 🧠 Excited to apply my creativity to analytic findings and vice versa.